PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/how-to-submit.md

 # How to Submit

-Teams are expected to develop their solutions (ROS packages) in a 'solutions' folder inside the `~/catkin_ws/src` directory.
+Teams are expected to develop their solutions (ROS packages) in a 'solutions' folder inside the `~/ros2_ws/src` directory.
 You may have one or more ROS packages in this folder for all your tasks.

 See figure below of expected directory structure:

 ```
-~/catkin_ws/src
+~/ros2_ws/src
 ├── CMakeLists.txt
-├── parc-engineers-league
+├── PARC2024-Engineers-League
 │   ├── parc-robot
 │   │   ├── .
 │   │   ├── .